rlugojr/linkurious-enterprise-manual/Sizing_The_Nodes_And_Edges/README.md

-# Sizing The Nodes And Edges
+# Apply Sizes To The Nodes And Edges

 In this first chapter, we'll learn how to size nodes and edges according to their properties.